 The HBSCC Charitable Fund was created by a generous grant from the HBS Club of Chicago in 2004.
 Since that time, all proceeds from our annual "Distinguished Leadership" dinner have been donated to the Fund.
 The Fund focuses on improving leadership and management knowledge among executives of Chicago area not-for-profit organizations by annually sponsoring local leaders to attend the HBS "Strategic Perspectives in Non-Profit Management" (“SPNM”) course.
-Contributions to the Charitable Fund can be made at: To Make a Donation of a Pre-set Amount Click Here!!!
+Contributions to the Charitable Fund can be made: Here!!!

 THE GRANT THAT KEEPS ON GIVING...